Anthony David (singer)

 Anthony David Harrington (born December 4, 1971) is an American R&B singer-songwriter.
-He is best known for his 2006 song "Words", a duet with contemporary R&B singer India.Arie.
+He is best known for his 2006 song "Words," a duet with contemporary R&B singer India.Arie.

 Biography

-Anthony David was born in Savannah, Georgia, but got involved in the music business in Atlanta.
-There, he met India.Arie, an R&B singer from Atlanta, and have since become friends.
+Anthony David was born in Savannah, Georgia.
+The Gulf War veteran began writing music while serving as a paratrooper with the 82nd Airborne and took part in 28 combat missions before moving to Atlanta to pursue a career in music.
+In Atlanta, he met R&B singer India.Arie, with whom he began collaborating.
 David's first song written for Arie was entitled "Part of My Life" for Arie's 7x Grammy nominated album Acoustic Soul.
 David also toured with Arie in support of her album.

 In 2004, he released his first independent album Three Chords & The Truth.
-Alongside India.Arie, he opened up for her shows with songs from his album, thereby getting more fame.
-Then eventually in 2006, he released his second independent album The Red Clay Chronicles, of which also garnered attention from opening for India.Arie's shows.
+Then eventually in 2006, he released his second independent album The Red Clay Chronicles.
 After touring with Arie, David teamed up with her once again to co-write and produce "There's Hope" for Arie's third studio album.
 His third release, 2008's Acey Duecy, is a combination of both R&B and soul music.
-The album, with the release of its first single "Words", a duet with Arie, has given the album more attention.
+The album, featured the single "Words," a duet with Arie.

-Anthony's fourth album, released on February 22, 2011, was entitled As Above So Below and finds him teaming up with a new production partner – Nashville, Tennessee's Shannon Sanders – in addition to such guest vocalists as upcoming Atlanta songstress Algebra; rapper Phonte from Little Brother; plus cousin Shawn Stockman of Boyz II Men.
-The first single from the album, "4Evermore" featuring Algebra and Phonte, became David's first top 20 R&B hit in the US charts where it has peaked at #18.
-In 2018, he released "Hello Like Before: The Songs of Bill Withers" which pays tribute to the late great Bill Withers.
+Anthony's fourth album, released on February 22, 2011, As Above So Below, was co-produced with Shannon Sanders and featured guest vocalists including Atlanta singer Algebra Blesset; rapper Phonte from Little Brother; and cousin Shawn Stockman of Boyz II Men.
+The first single from the album, "4Evermore" featuring Blessett and Phonte became David's first top 20 R&B hit in the US charts where it has peaked at #18.
+In 2018, he released Hello Like Before: The Songs of Bill Withers, which pays tribute to the late great Bill Withers.
 The album was produced by Eddie "Gypsy" Stokes.
-Anthony's crooning, soulful sound brings to life the work of Bill Withers, again.